-[x] One-time grants, awards or bonuses
+- [x] One-time grants, awards or bonuses

-- o Licensed child care centers 37 - o Licensed family child care homes 35
+- o Licensed child care centers 48

+- o Licensed family child care homes 52

-[]On-going or periodic quality stipends
+- []On-going or periodic quality stipends

-- o Licensed child care centers - o Licensed family child care homes
+- o Licensed child care centers

+- o Licensed family child care homes

-[x]Higher CCDF subsidy rates (including tiered rating)
+- []Higher CCDF subsidy rates (including tiered rating)

-- o Licensed child care centers 374 - o Licensed family child care homes 225
+- o Licensed child care centers

+- o Licensed family child care homes

-[x]Ongoing technical assistance to facilitate participation in QRIS or improve quality of programs already participating in QRIS (or some other technical assistance tied to QRIS) [x]Other.
+[]Ongoing technical assistance to facilitate participation in QRIS or improve quality of programs already participating in QRIS (or some other technical assistance tied to QRIS) [x]Other.
 Describe Effective 7/1/2023, Vermont no longer has a tiered rating system related to payment amounts.
 The state rates are set to a higher amount to support all programs to achieve a higher quality of care for all children.
-Programs will still have a tiered rating system but it will no longer be tied to payment.
-The new STARS model will include a simplified online portfolio-based application, a simplified system, making participation less burdensome, three elements of quality in place of previous STARS arenas, a system of continuous quality improvement, and revised standards that focus on building proven strategies and practices for positive Child outcomes.
+Programs will still have a tiered rating system, but it will no longer be tied to payment.